ibm-cloud-docs/dns-svcs/delete-linked-zone.md

 Delete a linked zone by using the UI, CLI, or API.
 {: shortdesc}

-## Deleting a linked zone in the UI
+## Deleting a linked zone in the console
 {: #ui-delete-linked-zone}
 {: ui}